masa-finance/docs/docs/analytics/js-script-installation.md

 ### Step 1: Initialize Masa Analytics Tracking Script

 Copy and paste the Masa Analytics initialization script into the `<head>` section of your website's HTML.
 This script will load the CDN-hosted tracking code and set up basic page view tracking.
+Make sure to replace `YOUR_CLIENT_ID` with the client id you generate from your dashboard.

 ```html
 <!-- Include this script in your HTML -->